ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The size of the request message SHOULD be at least 1024 bytes when the UDP transport mode is used.
 To attain this size the ZZZZ tag SHOULD be added to the message.
-Responding to requests shorter than 1024 bytes is OPTIONAL and servers MUST NOT send responses larger than the requests they are replying to, see {{amplification-attacks}}.
+Responding to request messages shorter than 1024 bytes is OPTIONAL and servers MUST NOT send responses larger than the request messages they are replying to, see {{amplification-attacks}}.

 ### VER